CJ 500 Foundations of Criminal Law and Procedure 3 CR

 Examines the theoretical, legal and ethical issues involved in this form of punishment.

-CJ 509 Criminal Behavior and the Family 3 CH
+CJ 509 Criminal Behavior and the Family 3 CR

 This course studies theories and research concerning the socialization experience and their impact on behavior.
 Topics examined include child abuse and neglect, parental substance abuse, disciplinary techniques, single parent families, etc.